 - Learning cooperative care for vet visits, grooming, taking medication, etc.

 Illinois general travel radius

 What to expect: Booking a session

 We offer online booking here.
 If you need additional help narrowing down your consultant, check out the consultant recommendations directly in the online booking services, visit our Meet Your Consultants page or email us at [email protected].
-After you send your appointment request, the consultant will accept your request to continue the booking process or will email you for additional clarification or refer you to another one of our consultants.
-Once we’ve settled on a date, we will send you some paperwork to fill out online before we meet.
+After you choose your package and pay, we will send you some paperwork to fill out online before we meet.
 It will come with instructions on how to fill it out and instructions for our session.